MicrosoftEdge/hwa-cli/README.md

 You are now ready to [upload](https://dev.windows.com) your Hosted Web App to the Windows Store.
 Upload your AppX package by navigating to the "Packages" page in the Submissions section.

-Be sure to [check out the guide below](#guide-for-migrating-your-hosted-web-app) for more information.
+Be sure to [check out the guide below](#guide-for-migrating-your-hosted-web-app) for more information on migrating your Hosted Web App.

 ### Supported Chrome package formats
 The  following package formats are supported: `.crx`, `.zip`.